From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of

-On Monday June 19th, the Cambridge City Council took a vote bringing it just one step from passing a landmark ordinance that would would prohibit pet shops in Cambridge from selling mammals, birds, reptiles and amphibians.
-Vice Mayor Marc McGovern introduced the ordinance which prohibits the sale of birds, mammals, and reptiles in pet shops in the City of Cambridge or on city property (e.g. sidewalks, parking lots, roadsides) unless the animals come from a shelter or rescue organization.
+On Monday, August 7th, the Cambridge City Council passed a landmark ordinance that prohibits pet shops in Cambridge from selling mammals, birds, reptiles, amphibians, and arachnids in pet shops or on city property (e.g. sidewalks, parking lots, roadsides), unless the animals come from a shelter or rescue organization.
 Individuals can also purchase animals directly from responsible breeders.
 The new law was originally introduced by Vice Mayor Marc McGovern, benefits Cambridge consumers, animals, and taxpayers alike by helping to limit impulse buying and irresponsible breeding practices.

 In 2016, almost 28% of small mammals, reptiles, and birds taken in by the MSPCA were originally purchased from pet shops.

 WHAT DOES THIS ORDINANCE DO?